 “Physicians are strong leaders,” says Brown.
 “They can be leaders of the business of healthcare by strengthening their role and visibility while also protecting patients, providers and nurses.”

 Seeking a program that could help him lead with heart, he found UNC Kenan-Flagler’s online MBA@UNC program.
 Since he grew up in Wilmington, North Carolina, Brown was well aware of the School’s culture and leadership in teaching and scholarship.

 “Physicians seeking an MBA need a challenging program with demonstrable success that allows them to catapult their careers by having a bigger impact on patient care,” he says.

-“The personality of our program and of our school starts at the top and with the culture of UNC,” said Brown in his MBA@UNC graduation speech.
+MBA@UNC more than fit the bill for him.
+“The personality of our program and of our school starts at the top and with the culture of UNC Kenan-Flagler,” Brown says.
 “It starts with someone realizing that people are more important than profits.
 In the end, what we determine to do with this knowledge is of the greatest importance.”

 How does someone with such a demanding career could ever find the time to be so well-rounded?
 “Perfection is the greatest enemy of good,” he says.

 His advice does not end there.
 He wants other physicians and those thinking of pursuing an MBA to carefully consider their options.